Santii05-C/Netflix-Clone/README.md

 - 💙 Awesome Landing Page
 - 🌐 Deployment
 - 🚀 And Many More Cool Features
-- ✅ This is a lot of work.
-Support my work by subscribing to the

 ### Run this app locally